• Skip to primary navigation

 • Preheat the oven and prepare the pan.
 Preheat the oven to 425°F and adjust a rack to the center.
 Cover a sheet pan with parchment paper and set aside.

 • Prepare the squash.
 Wash and dry the squash, and then cut them in half, lengthwise.
 Remove the seeds and any stringy membranes with a spoon, and place them, round side down on the parchment-lined sheet pan.
-Drizzle the squash generously with olive oil and then sprinkle them lightly with salt and pepper, and 1 teaspoon of the brown sugar.
-Turn them over, round side up, on the sheet pan.
+Drizzle generously with olive oil and then sprinkle them lightly with salt and pepper, and 1 teaspoon of the brown sugar.
+Turn them over, round side up.

 • Fill the squash.
-Turn the squash halves over, so the opening is facing up, and evenly divide the mixture among them, filling each one as much as possible.
+Turn the squash halves over, and evenly divide the mixture between them, filling each one as much as possible.
 Now use your fingers to break the Roquefort into tiny pieces, and evenly distribute it on top of each one.

-• Bake.
-Place the sheet pan in the preheated 375°F oven and heat just to melt the cheese and bring the flavors together, about 6 minutes.
+• Melt the cheese.
+Place the sheet pan in the preheated 375°F oven and heat just to melt the cheese and to be sure the filling is hot, about 6 minutes.
 Serve!

 NOTES